Islington

 Islington (/ˈɪzlɪŋtən/ IZ-ling-tən) is an inner-city area of north London, England, within the wider London Borough of Islington.
 It is a mainly residential district of Inner London, extending from Islington's High Street to Highbury Fields and Regent's Canal, encompassing the area around the busy High Street, Upper Street, Essex Road, and Southgate Road to the east.

 History

 The Metropolitan Borough of Islington in 1916.
 The borough inherited the much older boundaries of the ancient parish of Islington.

-Etymology
+Toponymy

 The manor of Islington was named by the Saxons Giseldone (1005), then Gislandune (1062).
 The name means "Gīsla's hill" from the Old English personal name Gīsla and dun ("hill", "down").
 The name later mutated to Isledon, which remained in use well into the 17th century when the modern form arose.
 The manor, which was served by the ancient parish of Islington, later sub-divided, with new estates such as Neweton Berewe, Bernersbury, Hey-bury and Canonesbury – names first recorded in the 13th and 14th centuries) co-existing with the rump of the manor of Islington.
 The ancient parish of Islington continued to serve the rump manor of Islington and also the various manors that had broken away from it.